nickyiliwang0000/h/design/design-for-developers.md

 ### Length

 Let's be honest, nobody is interested in consuming long paragraphs.
-Try to break up key points into smaller paragraphs of sentences will make your content more approachable and digestible for readers.
+Break up key points into smaller paragraphs of sentences will make your content more approachable and digestible for readers.

 <img src="./assets/length1.png" alt="one long running paragraph">
 <img src="./assets/length2.png" alt="broken up short paragraphs">